Support At-risk Women

 Purchasing our bags allows over 200 women in West Bengal to receive salaries and work in a healthy, safe, and productive environment.
+Here's what some of the women we've helped train and employ have to say:

 “I’m 31-years old and have one daughter who is growing up with my mother in the village.
-After years of working in the trade, I made the choice to join...Before, I was short tempered and would abuse people for small reasons...Now, I don’t pick up fights and I try to understand other people’s perspective before reacting on impulse.
+After years of working in the trade, I made the choice to join...Before, I was short tempered and would abuse people for small reasons...Now, I don’t pick up fights, and I try to understand other people’s perspective before reacting on impulse.
 I feel transformed and more included in a good society.” -Soma

-"[This facility] not only taught me to become a skilled seamstress, but how to manage my money and save.
+"[This facility] not only taught me to become a skilled seamstress but how to manage my money and save.
 With one of my first savings, I bought a water filter.
 It was the first water filter I've ever had in my own home.
 Now I'm 30-years old with a husband and a daughter, and I’ve been promoted as one of the lead sewing trainers.
 Working...has allowed me to see a different future for not only me, but my daughter too.
-Now I am saving money so my daughter can go to college." -Joti
+Now I'm saving money so my daughter can go to college." -Joti

 Fuel Even More Empowerment!

 We are fully committed to freedom from human trafficking and exploitation.
 Therefore, we give 5% of sales on The Empowerment Bag to New Light, an organization also in West Bengal that provides shelter, education, and healthcare to trafficked women and their children.
+We believe this component of our business is crucial to keeping the children of mothers who've been exploited from falling prey to trafficking as well.

 The kids at New Light that we give 5% of sales back to